You can now download this article as an app and get an offline map so you can go and see these places yourself.

 More information on e-bikes:

-- Travelling around the city on electric bikes is quite easy as there is not a lot of traffic on the roads.
+- Traveling around the city on electric bikes is quite easy as there is not a lot of traffic on the roads.

 - You can rent one e-bike from any local store (Bagan quickly becomes very tourist-friendly).